zurgeg/gingerit/README.md

 Python wrapper for correcting spelling and grammar mistakes based on the context of complete sentences.

-WIP:
+TODO:

-I'm still working on the parsing.
+ - I'm still working on the parsing.
+ - Python packaging (PYPI)
+ - Tests